Please make sure you have these things ready before people arrive

 Ask the group to come back together and to share what they experienced.

-3. Module 4: visualising possible scenarios (60 minutes)
+3. Exercise 1: visualising possible scenarios (55 mins)

 Introduce the Scenario Board and explain that you will be using it to frame possible scenarios for this specific community.
 The reason for giving some boundaries is to keep the conversation focused and to help compare the outputs between different communities.